ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2020-12-22-[Image Processing]-Image-Rotation-Without-Library-Functions.md

 comments: true
 ---

-In this blogpost, we will try to implement the naive image rotation function from scratch to understand the concept of *affine* transformations in image processing.
-This is for understanding purpose, in case of practical applications use of library functions is suggested which are fully optimized functions.
-One can use
+In this blogpost, we will try to implement the naive image rotation function from scratch to understand the concept of **affine** transformations in image processing.
+This is mainly for the understanding purpose, in case of practical applications, use of library functions is recommended which are fully optimized functions.
+In the context of python-based library implementations for affine transforms, one can use

 1. [warpAffine](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_geometric_transformations/py_geometric_transformations.html) function from OpenCV library

 2. [AffineTransform](https://scikit-image.org/docs/stable/api/skimage.transform.html#skimage.transform.AffineTransform) class from scikit-image library

 3. [AffineTransform](https://pillow.readthedocs.io/en/1.7.8/pythondoc-PIL.ImageTransform.html) class from PIL library

-python library based *affine* transformations.

 For our task, we will write a function which takes two arguments, first argument is  `image` which is to be rotated by amount  of `degrees` provided as second argument.